Military helicopter accident takes Georgia station off air

-As of 2 p.m., the station remained off air due to the accident although the station continues to serve about 60 percent of its audience with cable and satellite coverage.
+As of 2 p.m.
+EDT today, the station remained off air due to the accident although it continues to serve about 60 percent of its audience with cable and satellite coverage.

-The tower, located in Doerun, GA, a rural section of the state about 30 miles southeast of Albany, “is not stable,” said Owens.
-WFXL owns the structure, and a tower crew is expected on site by 3 p.m.
-EDT to install a temporary tower guy wire and do a full inspection, she said.
+The tower, located in Doerun, GA, a rural section of the state about 30mi southeast of Albany, “is not stable,” said Owens.
+WFXL owns the structure, and a tower crew is expected to be on site by 3 p.m.
+EDT to install a temporary tower guy wire and do a full inspection.

-The fuselage of the helicopter came to rest about 150yds from the transmitter building, said Owens.
+The fuselage of the helicopter came to rest about 150yds from the transmitter building.
 The station’s transmitter building did not appear to have been struck although given the instability of the tower and the presence of the military cordon, a building inspection had not been conducted, she said.